-In the middle of winter, when cabin fever threatens to destroy your happy, try a few review games that will keep your kids active and moving.
+In the middle of winter, when cabin fever threatens to destroy your happiness, try a few review games that will keep your kids active and moving.

 Try a treasure hunt that leads around your house, property, or town, using clues taken from information you’ve studied on a particular unit.
 For instance, we once did a treasure hunt around our farm, and one of the clues on the hunt had to do with where slaves were sometimes hidden during their travels on the Underground Railroad.
 My kids headed right to our hayloft and found the next clue.

-Other active things you can do to review concepts can be done by first setting up a quiz type situation where there are three choices for every question—make sure they are questions which can be answered with A, B, or C. For instance: The Civil War started in: a) 1756 b) 1861 or c) 1901.
+Other active things you can do to review concepts can be done by first setting up a quiz-type situation where there are three choices for every question—make sure they are questions that can be answered with A, B, or C. For instance: The Civil War started in: a) 1756 b) 1861 or c) 1901.

 Now how can your kids get active in how they choose their answer?
 They could…

 - Use dart guns and shoot target A, B, or C

 - Ball up socks to knock down box tower A, B, or C